eaton-lab/toytree/README.rst

 Styling options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By default toytree generates figures in HTML, following the design
+By default toytree generates figures in HTML following the design
-ethos of toyplot, which is designed to generate figures for the web
+ethos of toyplot, which is designed to create figures for the web
-(though they can also be saved in common formats like SVG).
+(though figures can also be saved in common formats like SVG).
 It uses CSS styling options to modify plot components that will be
 familiar to users with web-design experience.
+For advanced usage
+I recommend becoming more familiar with the Toyplot documentation.
-The figure below
+The figure below demonstrates several styling options that can
-demonstrates several styling options that can be applied to a tree plot.
+be applied to a tree plot.

 .. code:: python